 To select a museum, click “Details/Reserve”, then select which Pass to reserve.

-Pass admits up to 4 guests for $7.00 per person.
+Pass admits up to 4 guests at $5.00 of regular admission.
+Please see website for current rates.

 The EcoTarium is a unique indoor-outdoor museum in Worcester, MA.
 Set in an urban oasis, the museum offers a chance to walk through the treetops, take a multimedia journey through the galaxy at a digital planetarium, meet wildlife, stroll nature trails, and get hands-on with family-friendly exhibits.